8483/notes/topics/oop.md

 The difference is how the function interacts with the external components (the outer scope, the enclosing context, object that owns the method, etc) and the invocation type (regular function invocation, method invocation, constructor call, etc).

 ## Function declaration
+**Hoisted**.
 Available immediately after parsing, before any code is executed.

 The function declaration creates a variable in the current scope with the identifier equal to function name.
 This variable holds the function object.